pmem/pmdk/src/include/libpmemobj++/README.md

 not stored in persistent memory, therefore their value will _not_ always be consistent across subsequent executions or compilations of user applications.

+The C++ bindings implement an experimental, standard compliant memory allocator which can be used in the C++ standard library's containers.
+This is an experimental feature that should work with a custom libc++ implementation found here https://github.com/pmem/libcxx.
+Please refer to the official LLVM documentation on how to compile and install libc++.
+Also please note that the allocator along with the changes in the implementation of libc++ are considered experimental and are subject to change without prior notice.

 If you find any issues or have suggestion about these bindings please file an issue in https://github.com/pmem/issues.
 There are also blog articles in http://pmem.io/blog/ which you might find helpful.